TheArturthur/CoppermindScraper/Cosmere/Jaxlim.md

 ## Appearance and Personality
 At a younger age, Jaxlim projects confidence even when doing something as simple as weaving.
 Her complex skin pattern of wavy red and black lines is among the most beautiful in the camp--like true marbled stone.
 She is strong, with a fit and powerful body.
 There is something amazing about Jaxlim’s voice.
 It isn’t powerful or bold, but it is like a knife--thin, sharp, almost liquid.
-She also has one of the best memories in the city.
+She once had one of the best memories in the city.
 At an old age, Jaxlim retains a solid build, although she sometimes seems frail.
 She has a neat round face and wears her hair strands in a braid tied with a ribbon given to her by [[Eshonai\|Eshonai]].
 She prefers [[Workform\|workform]] and stays in that form even as new ones are discovered, believing that her people should not place value on any particular form in order to avoid social stratification.
 She sings often with her calming, sonorous voice.
 She had some conflicts with Eshonai while raising her, but Eshonai always respected her.

 ## Attributes and Abilities
 Jaxlim's people are the First-Rhythm family, who have a noble heritage.
 Jaxlim is one of the few who knows all the Songs of the Listeners.
 She teaches them to her daughers [[Eshonai\|Eshonai]] and [[Venli\|Venli]].
-With her knowledge of Songs of Making Paper she and helps Eshonai to perfect the technique, making her daughter the first scout to map the place.
+With her knowledge of the Song of Making Paper she helps Eshonai to perfect the technique, making her daughter the first scout to map the place.

 ### Songs
 >“*“Daring was the challenge made,” Mother sang, “when the Last Legion abandoned thought and power in exchange for freedom.
 They risked forgetting all.
 And so songs they composed, a hundred stories to tell, to remember.
 I tell them to you, and you will tell them to your children, until the forms are again discovered.”*”